googleapis/google-cloud-dotnet/apis/README.md

   resource configuration and pre/mid-processor tweaks are handled automatically.)
 - `shortName`: the value of the `name` field in the corresponding service config, if any
+- `serviceConfigFile`: the path the service config YAML file, relative to `protoPath`